Trieuh2/semantic-bookmarker/README.md

 This project uses [TensorFlow](https://www.tensorflow.org/js/guide/nodejs) and the [Universal Sentence Encoder (USE)](https://www.tensorflow.org/hub/tutorials/semantic_similarity_with_tf_hub_universal_encoder) model to semantically rank and match a user's bookmarks against their collections.
 This allows users to categorize their bookmarks based on the contextual meaning of their saved bookmark, rather than having to manually organize bookmarks to a contextually related collection.

+#### Overview:
 Note: This is currently implemented server-side.

-#### Overview:

 1. Embeddings are created against all of the user's collection names.
 2. An embedding is created using bookmark's metadata (combines the title, note, url, and excerpt).
 3. Cosine similarity ranks the best matching collection to the bookmark.
-4. Returns highest ranked collection to client for approving/denying match action.
+4. Server returns the highest ranked collection to client for approving/denying the auto-match changes.

 ## Future Considerations